antvis/smart-color/docs/api/evaluators.md

 <a name="colorAesthetic" href="#colorAesthetic">#</a> **colorAesthetic**<i>(color1: Color, color2: Color, configuration: ColorAestheticConfiguration={}) => number</i>

 Computes the aesthetic between `color1` and `color2`.
-It supports the assessment of colour aesthetics by different measures, such as `pairPreference`.
+It supports the assessment of color aesthetics by different measures, such as `pairPreference`.

 * ***configuration*** configure the calculation of color aesthetic.